Hola sweet spunkarellas

 Sleep whenever you ding dang can.

-Up until Ostara was four or five months old… actually, even longer… I went to bed when she did: 6pm.
+Up until our mermaid daughter was four or five months old… actually, even longer… I went to bed when she did: 6pm.
 Because somewhere in that 12 hours of night, I would scrape together enough hours of sleep for it to be enough.
 I gave up having a night life for a long while.
 I gave up trying to be a normal person.
 I went to bed when baby did.
 I’m convinced it helped me heal from birth and kept me sane and strong when I needed to be.

 9.